 Our backlog reflects agreements of sale with our homebuyers for homes that have not yet been delivered.
-We usually have received a deposit from our home buyer for each home reflected in our backlog, and generally we have the right to retain the deposit if the homebuyer does not complete the purchase.
-In some cases, however, a homebuyer may cancel the agreement of sale and receive a complete or partial refund of the deposit for reasons such as state and local laws, the homebuyer's inability to obtain mortgage financing, their inability to sell their current home or our inability to complete and deliver the home within the specified time.
-With the weakening of the housing market, we have experienced an increase in cancellation rates.
-If there is a further downturn in the housing market, or if mortgage financing becomes less available than it currently is, more homebuyers may cancel their agreements of sale with us, which would have an adverse effect on our business and results of operations.
+We usually have received a deposit from our homebuyer for each home reflected in our backlog, and generally we have the right to retain the deposit if the homebuyer does not complete the purchase.
+In some cases, however, a homebuyer may cancel the agreement of sale and receive a complete or partial refund of the deposit for reasons such as state and local laws, the homebuyer's inability to obtain mortgage financing, the homebuyer's inability to sell their current home or our inability to complete and deliver the home within the specified time.
+With the increase in interest rates, we have experienced an increase in cancellation rates.
+If there is a weakening of the housing market, or if mortgage financing becomes less available or more expensive than it currently is, more homebuyers may cancel their agreements of sale with us, which would have an adverse effect on our business and results of operations.